-5. Milestone/post on the B1121

-Age 18th or 19th century.
+5. Milestone/post on the B1121 Age 18th or 19th century.
 Rarity Fairly rare.
 Aesthetic interest Simple milestone.
 Alternative spelling of town's name - Saxmundum.
 London 89.
 Woodbridge 12, Ipswich 20, Lowestoft 24.
 Group value NA.

-Archaeological At one time had a cast iron face made by Garretts of Ipswich, now lost.

-interest The stone may pre-date this.

-Historic interest On the Ipswich and South Town turnpike an historic coaching route from

-London to Lowestoft.
+Archaeological At one time had a cast iron face made by Garretts of Ipswich, interest now lost.
+The stone may pre-date this.
+Historic interest On the Ipswich and South Town turnpike an historic coaching route from London to Lowestoft.
 Landmark status Associations with the historic route from London to Lowestoft.

-Figure 37: Milestone/post on B1121.
+Figure 35: Milestone/post on B1121.

 6. The Pill Box on the Memorial Field

 Age WWII.

 Rarity Noted as a last survivor.

 Aesthetic Hexagonal pillbox.

 interest

 Group value NA.

-Archaeological On Suffolk Monuments Record (SXM 027), 'pillbox at Saxmundham, the last interest survivor from the nodal point defences' (A guide to Second World War Archaeology in Suffolk - Guide 4, Stope Lines.
-Robert Liddiard and David Sims).
-Historic interest WWII interest.
-Landmark Formed part of the coastal defences in WWII. status
+Archaeological On Suffolk Monuments Record (SXM 027), 'pillbox at Saxmundham,

+interest the last survivor from the nodal point defences' (A guide to Second

+World War Archaeology in Suffolk - Guide 4, Stope Lines.
+Robert

+Liddiard and David Sims).

+Historic WWII interest.

+interest

+Landmark Formed part of the coastal defences in WWII.

+status

-Figure 38: The Pill Box on the Memorial Field.
+Figure 36: The Pill Box on the Memorial Field.